andywhite37/blog/content/posts/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 some weight of tooling with this, but the installation of these tools have been mostly ironed out, and are improving each day.

-As a side note, you can also compile ReasonML code to native code using the native OCaml compiler and tools like [esy](https://esy.sh) or [dune](https://github.com/ocaml/dune).
+As a side note, you can also compile ReasonML code natively using the native OCaml compiler and tools like [esy](https://esy.sh) or [dune](https://github.com/ocaml/dune).
 I don't have any experience with these native tools, so I won't say anymore about that.